tony-defa/swarm-cluster/apps/nextcloud/README.md

 A safe home for all your data.
 Access & share your files, calendars, contacts, mail & more from any device, on your terms.

 ### `nextcloud.yml`
-Contains only the application without the underlying database.
+Contains only the application without the underlying database and also provides a backup service running on an alpine image.

 ## Perquisites
 ### Storage